 After initiating an internal review of our name in 2019, we apologized directly to the Kickapoo Nation and shared with them our decision to step away from the Kickapoo name and fully rebrand.
 We are deeply grateful to everyone who brought us through this transition and held us accountable along the way.
 On July 23, we began the next era of our business as Wonderstate Coffee.

-Our new name is a celebration of the connection to place and community that has inspired our company since day one, but Wonderstate is more a state of mind than a particular place.
+Our new name is a celebration of the connection to a wonderful place and community that has inspired our company since day one, but Wonderstate is more a state of mind than a particular place.
 One of the things we love about the name is its invitation for people to interpret it.
 One of our tag lines is "Stay Curious," and we aim to create everyday experiences that spark connection, inspire curiosity, and build integrity into our communities.

 Reckoning with our use of the Kickapoo name has been a humbling and vital process.
-Our name change reflects a desire to hold ourselves accountable.
+Our name change and rebranding reflect a desire to hold ourselves accountable.
 It is not the result of a change in ownership or management.
 We are still the same people, roasting the same coffee.
 As a company committed to social justice and the pursuit of a more fair and equitable world, we recognize that this work begins with us.